xanoxt/api-docs/whitepapers/cyber•Chain.md

 - _Phrases_.
 E.g. `forest gump imdb`.
 These queries can be combination of well known terms and contribute another half to ever-growing unique query set.
 Even if we get relevant links from indexed `forest`, `gump` and `imdb` separately we would not able to combine answer to return meaningful movie rating to a user.
 But we can find _the most close documents_ between `imdb`, `forest` and `gump` and sort them by relevance.
 Those likely be the most relevant answers.
 This simple method can significantly increase efficiency for long tail queries without rocket science.
 As API is open for everybody there is no limits on using advanced technics.
 - _Unique queries_.
 These is about 10% of never-seen-before queries.
 We expect that the market of linking will create a segment for on-demand answers.
 We remember that any query can be seen in memory pool by every network participant.
 Thus opportunity to earn can create healthy and competitive market for on-demand answer in environment without technical limitations.

+## Auditing and Curation - not ready yet

+_Open Semantic Core_.
+Click-through information is stored on chain.
+Every time a user follow a link positive voting transaction is broadcasted e.g. with grade 1\.
+Voting on a protocol level is a number in a range from -100 to 100\.
+Thus application developers has a tool to implement different grades for different kind of interactions.
+Such design is crucial to train the model and acquire a data about search popularity of semantic core and its volume.
+Currently search engines are very careful in revealing this information because this information is the most important part of ranking.
+We want to change that.
+Every time a user click on a snippet developer earn fair portion of emission and on chain model is trained.
+Application acquire the more rank the more rank acquired by its links.
+The more cyber•rank acquired - the more revenue streams for application developer.

 ## Spam Protection

 In the center of spam protection system is an assumption that write operations can be executed only by those who have vested interest in success of the search engine.
 Every 1% of stake in search engine gives ability to use 1% of possible network broadband.
 As nobody use all possessed broadband we use fractional reserves while limiting broadband like ISPs do.
 Details of an approach can be found in a Steem white paper.